Homas/ioc2rpz/README.md

 [:FDateTime:] = "2017-10-13 13:13:13", [:FDateTimeZ:] = "2017-10-13T13:13:13Z", [:FTimestamp:] = 1507946281
 [:ToDateTime:] = "2017-10-13 13:13:13", [:ToDateTimeZ:] = "2017-10-13T13:13:13Z", [:ToTimestamp:] = 1507946281

+Action can be: single value, list of tuples.
+Single value defines a single action for an RPZ.
+A list depending on the param can define multiple results.
+- Single value: "nodata", "nxdomain", "passthru", "drop", "tcp-only", "blockns" ("nsdname", "nsip")
+- List:
+-- Single action: {"redirect_domain", "www.example.com"}, {"redirect_ip", "127.0.0.1"} - as a response CNAME or A/AAAA records will be returned
+-- Multiple actions: {"local_a","127.0.0.1"}, {"local_aaaa", "fe80::1"}, {"local_cname","www.example.com"}, {"local_txt","Just TXT record"}
+-- [TODO] An action per source: {"",action,locdata} //default action ,{"source_name",action,locdata}

 ### Constants - ioc2rpz.hrl

 ### How the Full (AXFR) and Incremental(IXFR) caches are updated
-- AXFR cache always contains prebuilt zones w/o SOA/NS/TSIG records.
+- AXFR cache always contains prebuilt zones without SOA/NS/TSIG records.
 Prebuilt means all records are splitted by packets and labels were shortened/zipped.
-- If server recieve an AXFR request it retrieve packets from the AXFR cache, add SOA/NS records and if needed TSIG.
+- If server recieve an AXFR request it retrieve packets from the AXFR cache, add SOA/NS records and TSIG if needed.
 - AXFR zones update should be considered as a clean up procedure, which should periodicaly take place.
 Just to be sure that there is no desynchronization between the sources and the cache.
 - For large zones, AXFR updates should be scheduled infrequently to minimize impact on server's performance and ammount of transferred data to all clients.
 - All changes if it is possible should be done via incremental zone updates.
 In that case the AXFR cache will be rebuilt only in case if a zone was updated.